juemrami/audio-denoiser/notes.md

 - [Source seperation in the waveform domain](http://arxiv.org/abs/1810.12187) | 06/19
     - assumes no work has been done in the frequency domain accounting for phase.
     - implement WaveNet and Wave-U-Net like models.
+    - WaveNet
+        - autogressive model
+        - uses probabilistic modeling of the signal
+            - Wavenet makes use of causal, dilated convolutions [30, 37].
+It uses a series of small (length = 2) convolutional filters with exponentially increasing dilation factors.
+This results in a exponential receptive field growth with depth.
+Causality is enforced by asymmetric padding proportional to the dilation factor, which prevents activations from propagating back in time – see Figure 2 (Right).
+Each dilated convolution is contained in a residual layer [8], controlled by a sigmoidal gate with an additional 1x1 convolution and a residual connection – see Figure 2 (Left).

 -   [Deep Filtering, signal extraction and reconstruction using complex TF features](http://arxiv.org/abs/1904.08369)